uccess With Money

 The subconscious mind acts consistently to bring about whatever you think about without regard for whether it is positive or negative.
 So you think you are telling yourself you don’t want debt but soon you will have debts, plenty of them.

 Now for the really good news.
 You can change the whole situation by changing the thought process in this way.
-Simply substitute the positive value you want to make a priority for the one that is causing you harm.
+Simply substitute the productive thought you want to make a priority for the destructive one that is causing you harm.

 Elevate positive wants into needs at the same time you reduce imaginary needs into wants.
 This reversal of priorities will change the way your subconscious mind works.
 It will cause your subconscious to work for you instead of against you.